parin225/SQL-Alchemy-Project-1/README.md

 # SQL-Alchemy-Project-1

-The purpose of this project was to analyze the climate in Honolulu, Hawaii for particular dates.
+The purpose of this project was to analyze the climate in Honolulu, Hawaii for particular dates using SQL Alchemy.

   Precipitation Analysis: